hi-digital-solutions/hids/content/blog/making-remote-employees-feel-included.md

 team, and I know [that was not an accident](https://www.hidigital.solutions/blog/iterating-on-our-hiring-process/).

 ### So what would you say you do here?

 I was initially skeptical about accepting a remote position at my previous company.
-I had heard that these positions were not given out easily, and that enior management was very skeptical of remote positions.
+I had heard that these positions were not given out easily, and that senior management was very skeptical of remote positions.
 I was told they felt that people who weren't in the office were likely not working as hard.
 Not only is this inaccurate, but it's not an effective way to manage your employees.